Instant Polyglot: 6 Android Apps with Real-time French Translations

 You can also speak instead.
 A split screen mode allows for bilingual conversations.

 Reading doesn’t always do the trick, so the app will also play translations out loud to teach you how to say them.
 Transliterations, which are pronunciation guides, and phrasebooks containing verified translations are also great educational features.

 Microsoft Translate also offers alternate translations and definitions to help you find the perfect words to express yourself.
 The app will even translate text in photos or screenshots if need be, and you can download languages for offline use when you don’t have internet.
 It’s a match made in French-speaking heaven.

-Be proud of your Android and smash that language barrier with these incredible French translation apps!
+So, be proud of your Android and smash that language barrier with these incredible French translation apps!